529Design/CIS475TEMP/README.md

 # CIS475TEMP

 -I need to add media queries to fix the scaling on mobile devices.
 The home picture covers only half the screen width.
--Also need to add more commenting
+-Also need to add more comments